 Use Tarragona metro station afterwards if at all possible.
 It’s a little further but it will be a lot less crowded than Espanya metro.

 Plaça Catalunya gets absolutely packed on New Year’s Eve because of its central location.
 You’ll find locals and tourists alike drinking cava and celebrating the new year together in a great atmosphere, they enjoy a rather wacky tradition that will take you by total surprise if you’re not warned.
 Post-strike of midnight, thousands of people will collectively throw their Cava bottles into the center of Placa Catalunya.
 A nightmare for the health & safety conscious!

 If you do forget your grapes and Cava, fear not as there will be plenty of people around ready to help you out… for a price.

-- The following day, 1st of January is a public holiday in Spain.
-If you’re visiting Barcelona for a short-term stay, this holiday should be taken into account.
+- The following day, the 1st of January is a public holiday in Spain.
+If you’re visiting Barcelona for a SHORT-TERM STAY, this holiday should be taken into account.

 - If you are planning on eating out, it’s highly recommended to reserve a table beforehand, as most decent restaurants will be fully booked on New Year’s Eve in Barcelona.

 Finding accommodation during the holidays can be difficult because of the busy season, so if you’re planning to celebrate new years in Barcelona and still don’t have a place to stay, We would love to help!